markbutton/cli_stomp/README.md

 > As well as the following, you will also need the [angular-cli](https://github.com/angular/angular-cli)
 > and a message broker supporting STOMP, the Simple Text Oriented
 > Messaging Protocol.
-This example was built using [RabbitMQ WebSTOMP](http://www.rabbitmq.com/blog/2012/05/14/introducing-rabbitmq-web-stomp/)
+This example was built using [ActiveMQ WebSTOMP](http://activemq.apache.org/)
 > but other brokers will also work.
 (Shameless self-plug: if you want SSL with
-> your RabbitMQ socks, you might want to read [my blog post](https://sjmf.in/wp/?p=86).)
+> your RabbitMQ socks, you might want to read [my blog post](https://mb.in/wp/?p=86)

 To get started running this app locally (assuming you've already got angular-cli):